-One of the biggest issues teachers talk about is how much time it takes to differentiate their instructions for the needs of the different learners in their complex classrooms.
+One of the biggest issues teachers talk about is how much time it takes to differentiate their instruction for the needs of the different learners in their complex classrooms.
 All teachers want to help, reach and teach all their students, but understanding how to do this can be a challenge especially for teachers who are new to teaching, new to a grade level or new to the types of challenges and barriers a student is facing.

 Full Disclosure: Differentiated instruction is hard.

 And there seems to be some sort of unwritten out there that everyone should be good at it the first time you try.

 Well, what if we could give you some tried and true strategies that have worked for us?
 We all know differentiation is important, but what does it mean to truly differentiate for everyone?